elainellli/Interactive-Lab-Hub/Lab 1/README.md

 _Setting:_

-The setting is a large esports arena throughout the tournament timeline — from the opening matches, through wins and losses, to the final championship moment.
-Lighting is an important component here that reflects the current situation of the match and the audience atmosphere.
+The setting is a large esports arena throughout the tournament timeline — from the opening rounds, through wins and losses, to the final championship moment.
+Lighting is an important component here that reflects the current situation of the round and the audience atmosphere.

 _Players:_